Shumen: Religion

 The population of the city is majorly Eastern Orthodox, with a significant portion of Muslims and much smaller minorities of other religions.

 In the Bulgarian Orthodox Church, Shumen is a part of the Eparchy (diocese) of Varna and Veliki Preslav and the capital of the Shumen church district (okolia).
 There are two major Orthodox temples in the city, the Church of the Holy Ascension (est. 1829) and the Church of the Three Holy Hierarchs (est. 1857), and a few chapels.

 In Shumen is located the largest mosque in Bulgaria and the second largest in the Balkans, the Sherif Halil Pasha Mosque, more commonly known as the Tombul (or Tumbul) Mosque, built between 1740 and 1744.

 Education and science

 Shumen has 11 elementary and five common schools, as well as two high schools.
 The University of Shumen Episkop Konstantin Preslavski, the Artillery and Air Defense Faculty to the Vasil Levski National Military University and the Affiliate of Medical University of Varna are the higher education establishments in the city.
 The former operates a small astronomical observatory.

 Sports

 FC Shumen 1929 was the local football club since 2013 and the financial failure of PFC Shumen 2010.
 The club used the Panayot Volov Stadium as its home ground.
 Basketball, volleyball and handball are also represented, and most of the games are held at the 'Mladost' sports centre and Arena Shumen, the 2,300-seater indoor hall opened in 2018.

 Other sporting activities include martial arts (mostly karate) and horse racing.
 Shumen has its own rallying tournament, the 'Stari Stolitsi'.

+The Shumen Motopista is a motorcycle speedway track which re-opened in 2016 and is the only speedway track in Bulgaria.
+The track located on University Street (ул. Университетска), opposite Shumen University, previously held important speedway events, including a qualifying round of the Speedway World Championship in 1981 and 1983 and a qualifying round of the Speedway World Team Cup in 1987 and 1989.